nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 00:01:28,093 --> 00:01:28,780
 [SPEAKER_04]: Hi, Chris.
 [SPEAKER_01]: I think you muted him when you signed in.
-# Speaker 00 spoke in the middle of Speaker 01 here
 [SPEAKER_00]: Oh is he muted?
 Oh, okay.

 31